 What if we look at Brexit as our time to focus on the opportunity?
 Brexit could be the trigger the UK needs to embrace the fourth industrial revolution and unlock the potential of blockchain, aka Distributed Ledger Technology (DLT).

-I'm going to look here at how blockchain can help with each of the three key areas impacted by our exit from the EU: People and Immigration, Trade and Customs, and Economics and Policy.
+I'm going to look here at how blockchain technology and blockchain solutions can help with each of the three key areas impacted by our exit from the EU: People and Immigration, Trade and Customs, and Economics and Policy.

-The UK and EU negotiations will ultimately decide whether the current free trade area will continue, but signs are currently pointing towards the UK leaving the EU Customs Union, necessitating some level of border controls on the UK-EU frontier.
+The UK and EU negotiations will ultimately decide whether the current free trade area will continue.
+Signs are currently pointing towards the UK leaving the EU Customs Union, necessitating some level of border controls on the UK-EU frontier.
 This will involve an administrative overhead, which results in increased cost, labour and overall is inefficient.

-Blockchain serves as a shared ledger of transactions that can run smart contracts to ensure supply chain integrity and provenance tracking, therefore it has the potential to offer a system of recording customs data that can be shared both securely and transparently while reducing administrative costs and time delays.
-This essentially could avoid the need for border stops for many products, helping business to deliver operational efficiency and government to maintain a smooth customs and border regime.
+Blockchain serves as a shared ledger of transactions that can run smart contracts to ensure supply chain integrity and provenance tracking.
+Blockchain technology therefore has the potential to offer a system of recording customs data that can be shared both securely and transparently while reducing administrative costs and time delays.
+This essentially could avoid the need for border stops for many products, helping businesses to deliver operational efficiency and government to maintain a smooth customs and border regime.

 The convergence of the Internet of Things, AI and blockchain could provide a means whereby cross border trade could be automatically tracked, tariffs calculated and regulations upheld; enabling any issues or violations to be detected and addressed early.